vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 ## Keep extraction stable

-- Wait longer than 5 (10?) minites after turning on the machine for the first cup.
+- Wait longer than 10 minites after turning on the machine for the first cup.
-- Flush the basket before every extraction (hotter?).
+- Flush the basket before every extraction (not important but better to do it).

 ## Dialing In